Salsette Island: Geology

 The island is at the confluence of a number of fault lines.
 This makes the area earthquake-prone, up to a magnitude of 6.
 The island is mostly composed of black basalt rock.
 Since it is along the sea coast, it has a sandy belt on its western coast.
 The southern region of Old Mumbai is mostly at sea level.
 However, the parts which were erstwhile shallows are below sea level.
 Many parts of the city are hilly.

-There is laterite soil and rocks at a point on Mumbai Island.

 Other natural formations

 Lakes

 There are three major lakes on the island: Powai Lake, Tulsi Lake and Vihar Lake.
 The latter two supply part of Mumbai's water requirements.
 Numerous other smaller ponds and lakes are present.

 Rivers

 The Mithi River (Mahim), Poisar River, Oshiwara River and Dahisar River originate in the national park and empty into the Arabian Sea.
 The Mithi River originates at Vihar Lake.
 Vasai and Thane creeks are estuarine distributaries of the Ulhas River.